 When the ships are outside of the VSAT coverage, the user traffic is switched to alternative maritime satellite systems like Inmarsat or Iridium.
 Within coastal areas or in ports, 3G/4G mobile networks or WiFi hot spots can also be used.
 The OMSG and SMSG are routing the traffic transparently via the different networks depending on availability and user defined preferences.

 The Service Management System is managing the bandwidth within the VSAT system and is assigning and re-assigning bandwidth to the application traffic on-demand using IP based signalling protocols.
-It will also support advanced beam switching functionality in conjunction with the OMSG onboard of the vessels, not only depending on the vessel position, but also on other criteria like the bandwidth utilisation in the different beams.
+It will supports advanced beam switching functionality in conjunction with the OMSG onboard of the vessels, not only depending on the vessel position, but also on other criteria such as heading (antenna blocking) and bandwidth utilisation in the different beams.

-Unlike other existing maritime VSAT systems the service management mechanisms will be independent of the two-way satellite IP platform used.
+Unlike other existing maritime VSAT systems the service management mechanisms is independent of the two-way satellite IP platform used.
 This architecture enables the integration of future networks such as the Inmarsat Global Xpress satellite system into the SASS@Sea service platform.

-The planned project duration is 18 months.
-After the baseline design phase the OMSG, SMSG and SMS hardware and software will be developed and validated in conjunction with a two-way satellite IP platform and maritime VSAT antennas.
+The project was completed successfully in December 2013 after 4 months of pilot operation.
+Following the baseline design phase the OMSG, SMSG and SMS hardware and software was developed and validated in conjunction with a two-way satellite IP platform and maritime VSAT antennas.

-The system will then be tested by four tanker vessels within three coverage areas including the North Atlantic, the US East Coast and the Baltic Sea.
-The crews and the shipping company users will evaluate the performance throughout a 4 months pilot phase which is planned to start in August 2012.
+Then the system was tested by five tanker vessels within three coverage areas including the North Atlantic, the US East Coast and the Baltic Sea.
+The crews and the shipping company users evaluated the performance throughout the pilot phase from August until December 2013.

-In parallel, the business plan for worldwide operation of the SASS@Sea system will be finalised.
-The aim is to migrate the pilot service seamlessly to commercial operation after the end of the project phase in the first quarter 2013.
+In parallel, the business plan for worldwide operation of the SASS@Sea system was finalised.
+The aim was to migrate the pilot service seamlessly to commercial operation after the end of the project in the first quarter 2014.

 The project is addressing the following issues with current maritime VSAT services: